About Us

 How we support the B7 and B20

-Join us in Paris for our Knowledge Partner event to the 2026 OECD Global Anti-Corruption and Integrity Forum.
+Join us in Istanbul for our Side Event to the 2026 OECD Critical Minerals Forum.

 Register hereNewsroom